lewisleedev/nanugo/README.md

 $ nanugo --ratio 0.6 0.4 --vertical --inversed your_apkg_name /path/to/pdf/file.pdf

+# You can make multiple set of cards from single page too.

+$ nanugo --rows 5 multiple_rows_pkg /path/to/pdf/file.pdf

-# You can read the source code or you can just ask for
+# For further help, you can read the source code or you can just ask for

 $ nanugo --help